AIARE Level I Avalanche: Sangree Hut Based

-Decision Making in Avalanche Terrain: 3 Nights / 3 Days, Thursday Evening through Sunday Afternoon
+Decision Making in Avalanche Terrain: 3 Nights / 3 Days, Thursday Evening (Classroom Session) through Sunday Afternoon.

 AAG has partnered up with the 10th Mountain Division Hut to offer Level I Avalanche courses in the ideal backcountry learning environment.
 These three-night, three-day courses enable all participants to experience backcountry conditions within the 10th Mountain Hut system by using the backcountry huts as a base for the course and fieldwork.
 The course includes the AIARE registration fees, field and course handbooks, and the hut fees for Friday and Saturday nights.
 Participants in the course are responsible for lodging for Thursday evening, and food for the duration of the course.

 The AIARE Level I Certification Course is a 3 day / 24 credit hour introduction to avalanche hazard management.
 The course will:

 Provide a basic understanding of avalanches.

 Describe a framework for decision making and risk management in avalanche terrain.

 Focus on identifying the right questions, rather than on providing "answers."